-Discard Ping on WAN Check to Enable to recognize pings on the ENH500 WAN interface or Disable to block pings on the ENH500 WAN interface.
+Discard Ping on WAN Check the box to enable pings to be recognized on the EnStation2 interface.
+Uncheck the box to disable the feature and block pings on the EnStation2 Wan interface.

 Note: Pinging IP addresses is a common method used by hackers to test whether the IP address is valid.
-Blocking pings provides some extra security from hackers.